Imran Khan should enjoy security in accordance with status of former Pakistani PM: Court - ExBulletin

 Imran Khan should enjoy security in accordance with status of former Pakistani PM: Court

-A high court here on Thursday ruled that former Pakistani Prime Minister Imran Khan should be given security based on his status as a former prime minister.
+By Press Trust of India: A high court here on Thursday ruled that former Pakistani prime minister Imran Khan should be granted security based on his status as a former prime minister.

-The High Court in Islamabad has heard Pakistani leader Tehreek-e-Insaf (PTI)’s appeal over ensuring adequate security after Home Minister Rana Sanaullah allegedly threatened him.
+The High Court in Islamabad has heard the plea of Pakistani Tehreek-e-Insaf (PTI) leaders over ensuring adequate security after Home Minister Rana Sanaullah allegedly threatened him.

 In March, Sanaullah, who is very close to former prime minister and London-based PML-N supremo Nawaz Sharif, said that when the ruling party felt his existence was threatened, he would go to the against his main political rival.